bperak/clarc2025/PLANNING.md

 *   **Continued Networking:** Maintain the networking features and attendee profiles to allow connections to persist beyond the event dates.

 Implementing these features will require significant development effort, including frontend development, backend API creation, database design, and potential integration with third-party services.
 Localization efforts will need to be extended to cover all new features and content.

+## Production Deployment Architecture

+The CLARC 2025 application is deployed with the following architecture:

+1. **Next.js Application (Port 9003):**
+   - The main conference application running on port 9003
+   - Managed as a systemd service (`app-9003.service`)
+   - Served at https://clarc2025.cji.uniri.hr/ via Nginx reverse proxy
+   - Started with `npm run dev` command

+2. **LightRAG Service (Port 9000):**
+   - Retrieval-Augmented Generation service for the AI assistant
+   - Managed as a systemd service (`lightrag-9000.service`)
+   - Started with `./scripts/start_lightrag.sh 9000` command
+   - Used internally by the Next.js app for AI question answering

+3. **Nginx Reverse Proxy:**
+   - Handles SSL termination and domain routing
+   - Configuration at `/etc/nginx/sites-available/clarc2025.conf`
+   - Routes https://clarc2025.cji.uniri.hr/ to the Next.js app (port 9003)
+   - Managed by Certbot for SSL certificate renewal

+This setup ensures the application continues running even after disconnection and automatically restarts on server reboot.